pnovoa/iosoi/README.md

   Applications, 33*(7), 2471–2481.
   [doi:10.1007/s00521-020-05140-x](https://doi.org/10.1007/s00521-020-05140-x)

-It also includes alternative approaches for assessing the solutions from a geometric perspective.
-Formally, iosoi helps to solve the following MCDM problem:
+In addition to the interval-based approach proposed by Torres et al (2021), it also includes volume-based methods for assessing the solutions.
+Formally, `iosoi` automatizes the solution of the following MCDM problem:

-Given a set of m solutions (alternatives) with evaluations on n criteria, and an order of preference among these criteria, **order the solutions according to their overall scores**.
+Given a set of $m$ solutions (alternatives) with evaluations on $n$ criteria, and an order of preference among these criteria, the goal is to **order the solutions according to their overall scores**.
 These overall scores are obtained through the linear combination of the evaluations and the weights of the criteria.

 ## Installation